MicrosoftDocs/win32/desktop-src/AD/ldif-scripts.md

     > [!Note]
     > See the topic [Obtaining a Link ID](obtaining-a-link-id.md) for information about the source of the ID in the linkID: statements.

 -   Lgetattcls.vbs is a VBScript file that generates the LDIF script used as the starting point for the Myschemaext.ldf.
 Be aware that the current schema path is replaced by CN=Schema,CN=Configuration,DC=myorg,DC=com.
-You can replace DC=myorg,DC=com to reflect the distinguished name (DN) to publish in the LDIF script— ensure that LSETATTCLS.VBS reflects the change in its **sFromDN** so that the correct DN is replaced when the LDIF script is applied.
-Also be aware that the script uses a prefix to find the classes and attributes—you should also define and use a prefix for all your classes and attributes.
+You can replace DC=myorg,DC=com to reflect the distinguished name (DN) to publish in the LDIF script  ensure that LSETATTCLS.VBS reflects the change in its **sFromDN** so that the correct DN is replaced when the LDIF script is applied.
+Also be aware that the script uses a prefix to find the classes and attributes you should also define and use a prefix for all your classes and attributes.
 For more information, see [Naming Attributes and Classes](naming-attributes-and-classes.md).
 In addition, the script outputs only the necessary attributes for the **attributeSchema** and **classSchema** objects to the LDIF file.
 -   Lsetattcls.vbs is a VBScript file that uses the Myschemaext.ldf script to add the new attributes and classes in the script.
 Ensure that the schema master is able to be written to before running the script.

 ## MYSCHEMAEXT.LDF